edwinunger/edwinunger.github.io/_posts/2015-04-08-dbc-phase-1-day-3.md

 =>{"Number"=>31, "Name"=>"Harvey Kay", "Position"=>"Shooting Guard", "Points per Game"=>[0, 30, 16, 0, 25]}
 {% endhighlight %}
 <br>
 Okay, there's a lot going on here, so let's break it down: I have my header row for titles and athlete rows which all contain similarly ordered information. the final array is all of the athlete arrays inside a nested array, sans header row.
 When I call #zip, I'm running it on each individual athlete row WITH the header row, and here's where the magic comes in.
 Like the teeth of a zipper on a jacket, the items interlock with each other. header_row[0] and joe[0] become a pair, header_row[1] and joe[1] become a pair, and so on.
-Each of these pairs is now its own array, so the each row now looks like this:
+Each of these pairs is now its own array, so that each row now looks like this:
 <br>
 <br>
 {% highlight ruby %}